nghin/vacsf.org.dev/_posts/meditations/2016-01-19-Mortify-the-Deeds-of-the-Flesh.md

 <div>
 <p>
 <img alt src="{{ site.baseurl }}/images/death-deeds.jpg" style="border: 0px none; margin: 7px 15px 0px 0px; max-width: 100%; height: 136px; padding: 0px; float: left;">
 What is your first impression upon an encounter with such words as flesh and its deeds?
-The most common interpretation of these terms are that the flesh has to do with the sinful part of a person, and its deeds are those things performed by such bad parts, namely sinful activities.
-This article proposes a much more biblically correct view of these terms.
+The most common interpretation of these terms is that the flesh has to do with the sinful part of a person, and its deeds are those things performed by such bad parts, namely sinful activities.
+This article proposes perhaps a more accurate view of these terms.
 It asserts that Paul was warning against the attempt to live out the Christian faith by the strength of the flesh.
-For ease of discussion, let us call the generally accepted view the "traditional view," and the other one the "biblical view."
+For ease of discussion, let us call the generally accepted view the "traditional view," and the other one the "contextual view."
 </p>
 </div>